Leody Taveras Player Props: Rangers vs. Tigers

 Leody Taveras At The Plate

-- Taveras has 12 doubles, two triples, eight home runs and 18 walks while hitting .293.
+- Taveras is batting .294 with 12 doubles, two triples, eight home runs and 18 walks.

-- Among the qualified hitters in baseball, he ranks 14th in batting average, 49th in on-base percentage, and 51st in slugging.
+- Among qualifying hitters, he ranks 14th in batting average, while his on-base percentage ranks 45th and he is 49th in slugging.

-- In 62.5% of his 64 games this season, Taveras has picked up at least one hit.
-He's also had 19 multi-hit games.
+- Taveras has reached base via a hit in 41 games this year (of 65 played), and had multiple hits in 19 of those games.

-- He has hit a long ball in 10.9% of his games this season, and 3.2% of his chances at the plate.
+- In 10.8% of his games this year, he has hit a home run, and 3.2% of his trips to the plate.

-- Taveras has picked up an RBI in 28.1% of his games this season, with two or more RBI in 14.1% of his games.
-He has also produced three or more runs in five contests.
+- In 29.2% of his games this year, Taveras has picked up at least one RBI.
+In nine of those games (13.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored a run in 28 games this year, with multiple runs eight times.
+- He has scored in 43.1% of his games this year, with two or more runs scored in 12.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.